devcontainers/devcontainers.github.io/_implementors/reference.md

 title:  "Reference Implementation"
 shortTitle: "Reference Implementation"
 author: Microsoft
-index: 1
+index: 2
 ---

 # Reference Implementation
-The reference implementation for the specification is available through a development container CLI.
+The reference implementation for the specification is available through a [development container CLI](https://github.com/devcontainers/cli).
 This CLI can take a devcontainer.json and create and configure a dev container from it.

 ## What is the dev container CLI?
 When tools like VS Code and Codespaces detect a devcontainer.json file in a user's project, they use a CLI to configure a dev container.
 We've now opened up this CLI as a reference implementation so that individual users and other tools can read in devcontainer.json metadata and create dev containers from it.